GunnerJnr/stream-three-final-project/README.md

 #### CSS Validation Errors

 A note on the majority of these CSS Validation warnings/errors, I believe most to be because they use some CSS4 language but we can only validate CSS3 as of now.
 Also after some research the Empty String error is a know bug for border radius in CSS.
 However I felt it best I still document them to show I am aware of their existence in the project.
+I hope to fix them and start removing them in due course.
+Mainly so the read me can shrink to a decent size.

 ##### [gamershubs-dark.css](https://github.com/GunnerJnr/stream-three-final-project/blob/master/static/css/gamershub-dark.css)